LamininSolutions/mfsql-connector/source/version-control/index.rst

 #.
 Replace spMFGetFilesInternal with spMFGetFilesListInternal.
 Update assemblies with corresponding code
 #.
 Deploy several new tables and procedures to handle sending bulk emails using email templates.
 This include MFEmailLog, MFEmailTemplate, spMFsendHTMLBodyEmail, spMFConvertTabletoHtml and spMFPrepareTemplatedEmail.
 #. spMFUpdateMFilesToMFSQL Include override to recheck any class objects not in Audit
-#. spMFRemoveAdditionalProperties replaces to previous procedure to update ad hoc properties
+#. spMFRemoveAdditionalProperties replaces the previous procedure to update ad hoc properties
 #.
 By default add class property 100 in the MFClassProperty Table with spMFInsertClassProperty
 #.
 Set default schema for class tables in spMFCreateTable to dbo
 #.
 Fix bug with checking module 2 license in spMFGetLicense
 #.
 Provide for using different profiles for different email templates, updating spMFValidateEmailProfile
+#.
+Fix bug in spMFUpdateTable on insert new object into audithistory
+#.
+Remove duplicate routine for creating MFUserMessages